GoogleChrome/web.dev/src/site/content/en/blog/web-ar/index.md

 I'm getting a little ahead of myself.
 To actually do what I've described, you need AR functionality and some means of detecting surfaces.
 This article covers the former.
-The accompanying article on the WebXR Hit Test API covers the latter.
+The accompanying article on the WebXR Hit Test API (linked to above) covers the latter.

 ## Requesting a session